 In the cocoon we can only consider our most immediate needs.
 With further perspective, we realize that we cannot live for ourselves, and that the emptiness within cannot be filled by living to satisfy our wounded needs and conceptions.
 First chakra awareness leaves people feeling isolated, like the Universe (and all the people in that Universe) are out to get them, creating endless cycles of us. vs. them.
 In a cycle of creating more pain, of tearing others all others down.
 With perspective beyond this, connection to one another, in greater and greater degrees, becomes vitalizing, becomes a realization of purpose.
 What we bring to the world, what we think, what we do, how we treat one another, how we can bring our unique attributes into the world, is all seen with greater perspective.
 And the pain and misery of looking to take as much as possible, to tear down everything outside of the self, ceases, as it is recognized that there are no others… and what we are doing is externalizing our relationship with ourselves on the external world.

-Stopping putting our vitality towards cycling pain and externalizing our internal battles on external reality allows for an increasing amount of time to do what you wish to with your time and energy.
+Ceasing to put our vitality towards cycling pain and externalizing our internal battles onto reality allows for an increasing amount of time to do what you wish with your time and energy.
 To consciously decide what to do with it.
 To have the energy and will to do things without something wounded inside of you getting in the way.
 To stop fighting ourselves within and without.

 To experience joy in daily life, as it is so fleeting, and it is so sacred that we are within our human forms.
 To truly support and love ourselves, and one another, in an unconditional way.

 In contrast to the modern concept of “emptiness”, in the Heart sutra the description of emptiness is a state of having dealt with our projections and unconscious material onto the world.
-We no longer hook into the world, we no longer cast our fishing lines onto the world looking for targets to cast in our plays, our trauma-based dramatizations of previous wounds unreconciled.
+We no longer hook into the world, we no longer cast our fishing lines onto the world looking for targets to cast in our plays, our trauma-based dramatizations of previous unreconciled wounds.

 I find that people grasp towards the modern, binary state of emptiness when they are experiencing large parts of themselves that do not want to live.
 That have fear of life, and a unconscious death wish.
 The desire for completion, for the static quality to guard against life.